1arrcy1/Rugplay-SniperBot/README.md

 -----------------------------------------

-this discription is also ai generated
+this description is also ai generated
 Its mainly used on linux but could also work on other platforms please help me clean this mess up, im not good at coding